Kuba-Bigaj/python_samples/README.md

-# python_samples
+# Python Samples
-A collection of simple scripts used to manage peripheral devices
+A collection of simple scripts used to manage peripheral devices.
+Authors: Kuba bigaj and Jakub Biadalski